umutyazgan/hapra/README.md

 #### Dependencies

-For this method, all you need on your local machine is Docker.
+For this method, all you need on your local machine is Docker and HAProxy 1.7(Other versions are not tested and probably will **NOT** work properly.).
 Check your distributions repositories for native packages or Docker Documentation for installation process on different distributions.

 #### Installation